gorn/rspreadsheet/DEVEL_BLOG.md

 ## Installation troubleshooting

 After you have cloned the source run `bundle` command in gem directory to install needed tools.
-If there are any errors make sure that necessary tools are installed.
-In debian based distros you may try this
+If there are any errors try to

+  1. Make sure that necessary tools are installed.
+In debian based distros you may try this  `apt-get install make gcc`.
+In other distros, use their native way to install tools.
-    apt-get install make gcc

-in other distros, use their native way to install tools.
-If you have installed `ruby-libxml` than you may want to comment out the line containing libxml-ruby dependency in rspreadseet.gemspec file before running bundle.
+  2. If you have installed `ruby-libxml` than you may want to comment out the line containing libxml-ruby dependency in rspreadseet.gemspec file before running bundle.
+  3. Comment out `guard` and `guard-rspec` lines from gemfile if you use ruby version less than 2.2.1.

 ## Ideas/wishlist